balarcode/reinforcement-learning/value_iteration/README.md

 ### Value Estimates and Optimal Policy for Probability = 0.4

+Value function estimates for one sweep across the entire state space is shown in the first figure below.
+The envelope of the value function estimates across all the sweeps provides the optimal value function (v*) for the finite MDP.
+The corresponding optimal policy (π*) is shown in the second figure below.
+A probability of heads occuring in a coin flip experiment is set to 0.4.

 ![example_1_figure_pH_0.4](results/example_1_figure_pH_0.4.png)

 ### Value Estimates and Optimal Policy for Probability = 0.5

+Value function estimates for one sweep across the entire state space is shown in the first figure below.
+The envelope of the value function estimates across all the sweeps provides the optimal value function (v*) for the finite MDP.
+The corresponding optimal policy (π*) is shown in the second figure below.
+A probability of heads occuring in a coin flip experiment is set to 0.5.

 ![example_1_figure_pH_0.5](results/example_1_figure_pH_0.5.png)

 ### Value Estimates and Optimal Policy for Probability = 0.55

+Value function estimates for one sweep across the entire state space is shown in the first figure below.
+The envelope of the value function estimates across all the sweeps provides the optimal value function (v*) for the finite MDP.
+The corresponding optimal policy (π*) is shown in the second figure below.
+A probability of heads occuring in a coin flip experiment is set to 0.55.

 ![example_1_figure_pH_0.55](results/example_1_figure_pH_0.55.png)

 ### Value Estimates and Optimal Policy for Probability = 0.75

+Value function estimates for one sweep across the entire state space is shown in the first figure below.
+The envelope of the value function estimates across all the sweeps provides the optimal value function (v*) for the finite MDP.
+The corresponding optimal policy (π*) is shown in the second figure below.
+A probability of heads occuring in a coin flip experiment is set to 0.75.

 ![example_1_figure_pH_0.75](results/example_1_figure_pH_0.75.png)